Need Help? Give us a call.

 Beginning Inventory + New Inventory Purchased – Ending Inventory = Cost of Goods Sold

-If you use this formula to determine your cost of goods sold, you will have to conduct a periodic physical inventory of your merchandise or raw goods.
+If you use this cost of goods sold formula, you will have to conduct a periodic physical inventory of your merchandise or raw goods.
 This is typically done annually, but some businesses conduct inventory quarterly or even monthly.

 (As a side note, it’s a good idea to conduct a periodic physical inventory even if you are using a perpetual inventory system.
 This will help you account for inventory shrinkage due to theft or spoilage.)

 We would be remiss if we didn’t take a little bit of time to look at the most common inventory valuation methods.
 Why?
 Because the method you use can have a significant impact on your cost of goods sold calculation.